pterodactyl/documentation/wings/1.0/installing.md

 | | 10 | :white_check_mark: | |

 ## System Requirements
-In order to run the Daemon you will need a system capable of running Docker containers.
+In order to run Wings you will need a system capable of running Docker containers.
 Most VPS and almost all dedicated servers should be capable of running Docker, but there are edge cases.

-If your provider makes use of `Virtuozzo`, `OpenVZ` (or `OVZ`), or `LXC` then you will most likely be unable to run the Daemon.
+If your provider makes use of `Virtuozzo`, `OpenVZ` (or `OVZ`), or `LXC` then you will most likely be unable to run Wings.
 If you are unsure what your host is using there are a couple of options.
 The easiest is to check their website, or reach out to their support team.

 If you want to take a different approach, try using `lscpu` and checking what the virtualization type listed is.
 An